Phil/Psych 447, 2010

 satisfaction, analogy, and emotion.

-- What is the relation between creativity and emotion?
+- What is the relation between the descriptive (how things are) and the normative (how things should be)?